 Learning how to tune a guitar is one of the first challenges a beginner faces when learning to play.
 No matter how hard you try, you just can’t make an out of tune guitar sound “right.”
-Using this guide will help you learn how to tune a guitar (with/without a tuner), identify guitar string notes, and keep your guitar in tune longer.
+Using this guide will help you learn how to tune a guitar (with or without a tuner), identify guitar string notes, and keep your guitar in tune longer.
 Regular practice is essential to learning an instrument and being in tune makes practice much more fun and rewarding.
-It easier than ever to tune and to keep your guitar in tune.

 Basics of guitar tuning